 Perfect for people with limited gardening space, container gardening is a wonderful way to beautify your surroundings and improve an urban, porch, or patio environment.

-Since most containers are portable, you’ll be able to move your plants around and give your living area an instant splash of color.
+Since most containers are portable, you’ll be able to move your plants around and give your living area an instant color accent.
 For instance, a container filled with flowering annuals or perennials and a clump of tall ornamental grass makes an elegant statement by your doorstop or near your patio.

-Containers come in a variety of styles and sizes.
-Even old buckets, milk cans, and wheelbarrows can be recycled and used.
-Just make sure these containers have holes for adequate water drainage.
+Containers come in all styles and sizes.
+Even old buckets, milk cans, and wheelbarrows can be recycled into planters.
+Just be sure these containers have holes for adequate water drainage.

 When choosing a container:

-• Be sure the container is big enough to support the plants you are putting in it.
+- Ensure the container is big enough to support the plants you’re putting in it.

-Clay containers are long-time favorites of Anawalt customers.
+Clay containers are long-time favorites of gardeners.
 But remember that clay is porous, and moisture evaporates faster.
 Also, clay containers are more fragile and heavier than plastic.

 Wood is another popular material.
-Redwood and cedar containers are rot-resistant but not impervious to rot.
+Redwood and cedar containers are rot-resistant but immune.

 Potting Soil